osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 By end of this chapter, keeping current configurations you will have an OpenStack environment composed of:
 - One deployment host.
-- compute hosts.
+- Three compute hosts.
-- controller/infrastructure hosts.
+- Three controller/infrastructure hosts.
-- monitoring hosts.
+- One monitoring host.
-- network hosts.
+- One network host.
-- storage hosts.
+- Three storage hosts.

 __NOTE: Santa Clara nodes do not have any physical disks.
 If the deployment is being performed on Santa Clara nodes, then execute only the santa clara playbooks for swift and cinder i.e. having a suffix `-santa.yaml`.
 These playbooks creates and uses only logical loop devices as swift and cinder disks instead of using seperate physical disks.
 If your storage nodes have physical disks other then sda then execute the playbooks that do not have `-santa.yaml` suffix.__